-- Days absent from school - Not participating in Physical Education - In pain/has restricted movement/frequent and long visits to the toilet/broken limbs - Confides that she is having a special procedure, cut or celebration - Unauthorised and or extended leave, vague explanations or plans for removal of a female in a high risk category\ especially over the summer period - Plans to take a holiday which may be unauthorised, unexplained or extended in a country known to practice FGM

-\parents from a country who are known to practice FGM
+- Days absent from school

+- Not participating in Physical Education

+- In pain/has restricted movement/frequent and long visits to the toilet/broken limbs

+- Confides that she is having a special procedure, cut or celebration - Unauthorised and or extended leave, vague explanations or plans for removal of a female in a high risk category especially over the summer period - Plans to take a holiday which may be unauthorised, unexplained or extended in a country known to practice FGM parents from a country who are known to practice FGM

-3.9 Allegations of abuse against other children/Peer on Peer abuse (Child Protection)
+4.8 Allegations of Abuse against other Children/Peer on Peer Abuse (Child Protection)

 We recognise that some children abuse other children or their peers; therefore, the reasons for this are complex and are often multi-faceted.
 We understand that we need as a Federation to have clear mechanisms and procedures in place to identify and report incidents or concerns.
 We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the Federation.

 Peer on peer abuse is a Safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
-This will mean a referral into the Police and Social Care.
-The federation will consider and may apply the disciplinary procedure.
+This will / may be a referral into the Police and Social Care.
+The Federation will consider and may apply the disciplinary procedure.
 The Federation will offer support to a victim.